 How They Work?

 Oxygen molecules interact with iron particles, and they begin to rust.
-Sodium is added to the pack to act as a catalyst so iron will rust in the low humidity environment inside a sealed food container.
+Sodium is added to the pack to act as a catalyst to oxidize iron in the low humidity environment inside a sealed food container.
 The rusting iron and oxygen molecules turn into a single iron oxide substance reducing oxygen.

 Can You Use Oxygen Absorbers In?